ibm-cloud-docs/Cloudant/databases/mvcc.md

 The number is included in the server response when you make changes or read a document.
 The `_rev` value is constructed by using a combination of a simple counter and a hash of the document.

-The two main uses of the revision number are to help:
+The two main uses of the revision number are to help in the following cases:

 1. Determine what documents must be replicated between servers.
 2. Confirm that a client is trying to modify the latest version of a document.